 In the case of a retail exposure, a value adjustment resulting from significant perceived decline in credit quality falling within BIPRU 4.3.63 R (3) need not necessarily be taken as an indication of unlikeliness to pay if a firm employs formulaic portfolio provisioning based on a number of days overdue for its retail exposures.
 However, if such an exposure reaches the compulsory days past due indicator for the purposes of the definition of default it should automatically be deemed

 (1) If an obligor approach is being taken with respect to retail exposures (that is, the application of the definition of default at an obligor level rather than at a facility level as set out in BIPRU 4.6.21 R,) a firm should ensure that the PD associated with unsecured exposures is not understated as a result of the presence of any collateralised exposures.
-A firm should be able to explain to the appropriate regulator, if asked, how it has ensured that its estimate of PD is
+A firm should be able to explain to the FSA, if asked, how it has ensured that its estimate of PD is appropriate for both